ChipioIndustries/Roact-Tutorial/README.md

 The examples are located under src/StarterPlayer/StarterPlayerScripts.
 Each folder is named after its corresponding video chapter.
 If you're running these examples, it's best to only do one at a time so they don't overlap.

+This repository can be directly synced into Studio with Rojo.
+If you don't use Rojo, you can also download and open the Examples.rbxl file as an alternative.

 Full written version:
 https://devforum.roblox.com/t/roact-the-ultimate-ui-framework/796618